Virtual Tour of London

 Trafalgar Square is a must see, as a visit to London would be incomplete without marvelling at the huge height of Nelson's column and the 4 huge bronze statues of lions which sit at the base of the column.

 The square consists of a large pedestrianised area surrounded by roadways on three sides.
 Trafalgar Square is vast and the central area provides a place to chill out amongst the fountains and statues.
 To the north of the Square is the National Gallery.
-The raised balcony of the National Gallery gives fantastic views across the square, and from here you can see the 2 huge fountains, Nelson's column, King George's statue and the recent modern statue of Alison Lapper.
-If you turn your head slightly to the right you will see the famous Trafalgar Square pigeons.
+The raised balcony of the National Gallery gives fantastic views across the square, and from here you can see the 2 huge fountains, Nelson's column, King George's statue and the recent 4th Plinth of Nelson's ship in a bottle.

 The Mall and Admiralty Arch is to the Southwest.
-To the South is Whitehall, to the East St Martin's in the Field, the Strand and South Africa House, to the North Charing Cross Road and on the West side is Canada House.
-Trafalgar Square is truly a central esplanade for London.
+To the South is Whitehall where all the government buildings are, to the East St Martin's in the Field, the Strand and South Africa House, to the North Charing Cross Road and on the West side is Canada House.
+Trafalgar Square is truly a centre for London and the official centre of London is just across the road (towards Whitehall) at the equestrian statue of Charles 1st.

 Nearest Tube/Rail Station: Charing Cross